-The relevant landowner, stakeholders and I&AP's will be informed of the prospecting right application by means of an advertisement in the Noordkaap Bulletin, and on-site notices that will be placed at the farm and the Postmasburg Municipal Offices.
-A notification letter inviting comments on the DBAR over a 30-days commenting period (ending 12 March 2025) will be send to the landowner, neighbouring landowners, stakeholders, and any other I&AP that may be interested in the project.
-The notices and advertisement will be available in both Afrikaans and English.
-The comments received on the DBAR will be incorporated into the final Basic Assessment Report (FBAR) to be submitted to the DMRE for consideration.
+The relevant landowner, stakeholders and I&AP's were informed of the prospecting right application by means of an advertisement in the Noordkaap Bulletin, and on-site notices that were placed at the farm and the Postmasburg Municipal Offices.
+A notification letter inviting comments on the DBAR over a 30-days commenting period (ending 12 March 2025) was sent to the landowner, neighbouring landowners, stakeholders, and any other I&AP that may be interested in the project.
+The notices and advertisement were available in both Afrikaans and English.
+The comments received on the DBAR were incorporated into the final Basic Assessment Report (FBAR) to be submitted to the DMRE for consideration.

-The following table lists the I&AP's and stakeholders that will be informed/invited to comment/register on the project:
+The following table lists the I&AP's and stakeholders that were informed/invited to comment/register on the project:

-Table 8: List of landowner, I&AP's and stakeholders that will be informed/invited to comment/register on the project.
+Table 8: List of landowner, I&AP's and stakeholders that were informed/invited to comment/register on the project.

-LANDOWNERS SURROUNDING LANDOWNERS Landowner: Stakeholders: Abraham Willem Adriaan Van Wyk Testamentêre Trust Farm No 570 (Zaai Plaats) Department of Agriculture, Environmental Affairs, Rural Development and Land Reform; Department of Agriculture, Land Reform and Rural Development.
-Surrounding Landowners / Neighbours: Development; Department of Economic Development and Tourism; Department of Labour; Mr AJC van Wyk Remaining Extent of Cone No 82 Department of Roads and Public Works; Department of Water and Sanitation (DWS);
+LANDOWNERS SURROUNDING LANDOWNERS Landowner: Stakeholders: Abraham Willem Adriaan Van Wyk Testamentêre Trust Farm No 570 (Zaai Plaats) Department of Agriculture, Environmental Affairs, Rural Development and Land Reform; Department of Agriculture, Land Reform and Rural Development; Surrounding Landowners / Neighbours: Development; Department of Economic Development and Tourism; Department of Labour; Mr AJC van Wyk Remaining Extent of Cone No 82 Department of Edbod; Department of Roads and Public Works; Department of Water and Sanitation (DWS);